Squidroot2/totos-game/README.md

 # Trial of the Outer Spiral
 Trial of the Outer Spiral is a sci-fi themed [roguelike](https://en.wikipedia.org/wiki/Roguelike) game written in Python.
-This project is stil a work in progress
+This project is still a work in progress

 ## Requirements
   * Python 3